zzz6519003/haiker-app/README.md

 [Haiker](https://haiker.app/) is a beautiful Hacker News App.
 Available on iOS and Android.

-> NOTE: Haiker is not a open source project.
+> NOTE: Haiker is not an open source project.
 This repo is for maintaining the issue and feedback.

 ## Download